“וַאֲנִי נָתַתִּי לְךָ שְׁכֶם אַחַד עַל אַחֶיךָ, אֲשֶׁר לָקַחְתִּי מִיַּד הָאֱמֹרִי, בְּחַרְבִּי וּבְקַשְׁתִּי.”

 It is striking just how out of character this statement is for Jacob.
-Jacob was the “ish tam,” the scholarly man who dwelled in the ‘tents of Torah.’
-Jacob was the one who greeted his angry brother with gifts, not with battle.
-Jacob was the one who cursed his sons for slaughtering the residents of Shechem after they kidnapped his daughter.
+Jacob was the ish tam, the scholarly man who dwelled in the “tents of Torah.”
+Jacob was the one who greeted his angry brother with gifts, not weapons.
+Jacob was the one who castigated his sons for attacking the residents of Shechem after the abduction of his daughter.
 So what is this talk of swords and bows?

-The Sages interpreted his statement as referring — not to weapons of war — but to weapons of prayer:
+The Sages interpreted his statement as referring — not to weapons of war — but to instruments of prayer:

 Is this just a homiletical interpretation of Jacob’s curious pronouncement?
 What do swords and bows have to do with prayer?

-Thousands of years ago, a sect of especially pious individuals, known as the chasidim rishonim, lived in the Land of Israel.
+Thousands of years ago, a sect of especially pious individuals, known as the chasidim rishonim, resided in the Land of Israel.
 The Mishnah records their practice of meditating for a full hour before each prayer.
-They would not begin to pray until they knew that “their hearts were fully directed toward their Father in heaven” (Mishnah Berakhot 5:1).
+They would not begin to pray until they were certain that “their hearts were fully directed toward their Father in heaven” (Mishnah Berakhot 5:1).

 What kind of meditative techniques did these chasidim rishonim use?

-Rav Kook suggested that Jacob’s ’sword’ and ‘bow’ are mental tools used to ready oneself for prayer.
+Rav Kook suggested that Jacob’s “sword” and “bow” are mental tools employed to ready oneself for prayer.
 These weapons represent methods to clear one’s thoughts and refine one’s mental images in preparation for a pure experience of prayer.

-The ’sword’ is thus a technique by which one slashes and cuts away all erroneous thoughts, pruning away all limiting concepts of God.
-This is the “great negation.”
-We reject the idolatrous defining of the Infinite and Unlimited, and gain awareness of the all-encompassing light of the Ein Sof.
+The “sword” is thus a technique to slash and cut away all erroneous thoughts, pruning away all limiting concepts of God.
+This process is the “great negation.”
+We reject the idolatrous defining of the Infinite and the Unlimited, and we gain awareness of the all-encompassing light of the Ein Sof.

-This is a quality of pure Divine service which Jacob was able to free from the idolatrous influence of the Amorites — “with my sword and bow.”
+This is a quality of pure Divine service that Jacob used to free himself from the pagan influences of the Amorites — “with my sword and bow.”